When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

-\item \textbf{Prototype-based explanations:} in this case, for the human to accept the given explanation, the key features of the closest prototypes should (I) be perceptually identifiable in the given input, and, ideally, (II) contain features correlated with the output class.
-The contrary should happen for the farther prototypes, that is, their key features should not be present in the input nor be correlated with the output class (or, ideally, be opposite).
+\item \emph{Prototype-based explanations:} in this case, for the human to accept the given explanation, the key features of the closest prototypes should (I) be perceptually identifiable in the given input, and, ideally, (II) contain features correlated with the output class.
+The contrary should happen for the farthest prototypes, that is, their key features should not be present in the input nor be correlated with the output class (or, ideally, be opposite).
 In order to achieve these objectives, the more general the prototypes (e.g., if they represent semantic concepts or parts of inputs rather than completely describing an output class), the higher the chances of producing explanations that could lead to a wrong classification while being coherent with a human perception, such as ambiguous explanations.

-\item \textbf{Rule-based explanations} can be fooled by targeting explanations which are aligned with the model output (e.g., the explanation justifies the prediction or at least mimics the model behavior), but which employ reliable, trustworthy or neutral features \cite{slack2020fooling}.
-For instance, a model for criminal-recidivism prediction could provide a negative assessment based on unethical reasons whereas the explanation is taken as ethical.
+\item \emph{Rule-based explanations} can be fooled by targeting explanations which are aligned with the output of the model (e.g., the explanation justifies the prediction or at least mimics the behavior of the model), but which employ reliable, trustworthy or neutral features {\mfrr \citep{lakkaraju2020how,aivodji2019fairwashing}.
+For instance, a model for criminal-recidivism prediction could provide a negative assessment based on unethical reasons, whereas the explanation is taken as ethical \citep{lakkaraju2020how,aivodji2019fairwashing}.}

-\item \textbf{Counterfactual explanations: } in this case, the objective of an adversarial attack could be forcing a particular counterfactual explanation, suggesting changes on irrelevant features (thus preventing correcting the actually relevant deficiencies), or forcing a biased or discriminatory explanations in detriment of the model's fairness.
+\item \emph{Counterfactual explanations:} in this case, the objective of an adversarial attack could be forcing a particular counterfactual explanation, suggesting changes on irrelevant features (thus preventing correcting the deficiencies which are actually relevant), or forcing biased or discriminatory explanations in detriment to the fairness of the model.

 \end{itemize}